Home | Contact Us | Phone: 619.227.7802

 Dr. Robin Levitski-Osgood, DVM, DipACVIM (Neurology), Veterinary Specialty Hospital

-"I have worked closely with Cutting Edge K9 Rehab since 1999 and have seen first hand the benefits of early initiation of swim therapy and working together as a veterinarian and physical therapy team.
+"I have worked closely with Cutting Edge K9 Rehab since 1999 and have seen first hand the benefits of early initiation of therapy and working together as a veterinarian and physical therapy team.

 Dr. Joshua Jackson, DVM, Diplomate, American college of veterinary surgeons, Veterinary Specialty Hospital